 According to Thomas J. Barrack, President-elect Trump wanted the Inauguration to be about the people, not about him.
 His instructions were that the campaign was over and that he is now the president of all the people.

 Commenting on the style of the Inauguration ceremony, Barrack said that Trump will be abiding by tradition. ” In the moment, when you look up that West Capitol entrance, that shift of power in a moment goes from a very strong powerful man of one party to a very strong powerful man of another.
 That cadence and tradition of America allowing the power to change, that is sacred.
 So he’s kept that pretty much the way it is.”

-President-elect will be holding the long awaited, first press conference tomorrow at 11 AM.
-The Pavlovic Today will be covering from the Trump Tower in New York.
+President-elect will be holding the long-awaited, first press conference tomorrow at 11 AM.
+The Pavlovic Today will be covering the Trump Tower in New York.